Victoria (Rabat), Gozo, Malta: The Ultimate Travel Guide 2026

 CC BY-SA 4.0 / Matthew Curmi

-Location: Torri ta’ Sopu, Nadur, Malta | Distance: 6.2km
+Location: Torri ta’ Sopu, Nadur, Malta | Hours: 24 Hours | Price: Free | Website | Distance: 6.2km

-Visiting Ta’ Sopu Watchtower, Gozo
+Visiting Ta’ Sopu Watchtower

-Blue Llagoon In Comino, Malta
+Blue Llagoon in Comino, Malta

 CC BY-SA 4.0 / Meehowu

-Visiting Comino Island & the Blue Lagoon
+Visiting Blue Lagoon

 Powered by GetYourGuide